rorrim-rorrim/eden-alt/README.md

 </h1>

 <h4 align="center"><b>Eden</b> is an open-source Nintendo Switch emulator, forked from the Yuzu emulator — started by former Citron developer Camille LaVey and the Eden team.
-It is written in C++ with portability in mind, and we actively maintain builds for Windows, Linux and Android.
+It is written in C++ with portability in mind, and we actively maintain builds for Windows, Linux, MacOS, FreeBSD, Solaris and Android.
 </h4>

 <p align="center">